geeksblabla/geeksblabla.com/blablas/ep86/index.md

 1:18:00 - (comments) Talking about web views, do you recommend specific one? (in Angular context) (Cordova, Capacitorjs)

-1:20:00 - (comments) What is the future of Web Assembly> It's time to jump and start learning it?
+1:20:00 - (comments) What is the future of Web Assembly, It's time to jump and start learning it?

 1:21:00 - Advice for geeksblabla community